Last Updated on November 14th, 2021

-The problem with most of the Clean & Clear line is that most products contain fragrances and perfumes that can irritate sensitive skin.
+Clean & Clear is one of the most recognizable drugstore acne lines available for acne sufferers.
+So what are the best Clean and Clear products for acne?
 This article will tell you which (if any) Clear & Clean products are safe for your skin, and which are not, starting with the best of the product line and working down to the worse.
+We’ll also share our recommendations for acne-fighting products that really do work.

 Article Table of Contents

 Unlike most other Clean & Clear products, it would be fair to rate Clean & Clear Soft Purifying Cleanser at “not all that bad.”
 It contains alpha-hydroxy acids that can exfoliate dry skin, opening tight pores, and salicylic acid that can open clogged pores on oily skin, although not in very high amounts, and in not in a formulation that will keep them on your face long enough to do you much good.
-However, there is nothing harmful in this cleanser, and it is equally safe for adults and teens.
+This cleanser is completely fine, but nothing special.

-Clean & Clear Soft Oil-Free Day Moisturizer SPF-15 is a light lotion that does not feel oily when placed on the skin, and does not leave the face looking shiny.
-It uses avobenzone to protect the skin from harmful UV-A rays, and contains antioxidants.
+Clean & Clear Soft Oil-Free Day Moisturizer SPF-15 is a light lotion that uses avobenzone to protect the skin from harmful UV-A rays, and contains antioxidants.

 Because the antioxidants are listed in alphabetical order, it is not possible to ascertain just by looking at the label which antioxidants may be available in higher amounts and which are present only in trace amounts.
 The SPF 15 sun protection is perfect for a summer day on the beach in Scotland, but not strong enough even for winter sun protection in much of Australia and the southwestern United States.